bmacdonald-editor/Tech-book-writing/articles/find-publisher.md

 ## Good luck

 If this process seems somewhat scattered and unscientific, you're right; it is.
 Getting published depends on being in the right place, at the right time, talking to the right person, and hoping they're in the right mood.
 You can't control all of those variables, but having a better knowledge of how the industry works, and what publishers are looking for, can help you optimize the ones you can control.

+Finding a publisher is one step in a lengthy process.
+You need to refine your idea and create the proposal, as well as other considerations.
+At SeaGL this year [I presented](https://archive.org/details/SeaGL2017WritingTheNextGreatTechBook) an introduction to the entire process.
+Check out [the video](https://archive.org/details/SeaGL2017WritingTheNextGreatTechBook) for more detailed information.